blbadger/blbadger.github.io/linear-lms.md

 ### Linear models inference with O(log n) complexity

-What is necessary for efficient TinyStories modeling?
+What is necessary for efficient TinyStories modeling in terms of model linearity?
 Some experimentation can convince use that simply stacking linear layers does not increase training efficiency, and indeed decreases it slightly.
-This is true both when the entire linear mixer architecture (above) contains more than one module, or else when we use two or three or more linear transformations after the convolutional layer.
+This is true both when the entire linear mixer architecture contains more than one module, or else when we use two or three or more linear transformations after the convolutional layer.

-The above results are to be expected from the fundamentals of linear algebra where matrix multiplication is by definition linear such that multiplication by multiple matrices in succession may always be reduced to multiplication by a single matrix (assuming no nonlinearities are added between layers).
+These results are to be expected from the fundamentals of linear algebra, where multiplication by multiple matrices in succession may always be reduced to multiplication by a single matrix (assuming no nonlinearities are added between layers).
 This is true regardless of whether or not the weight matrices expand the vector's width at intermediate stages or not: for example if $W$ is a 8x2 (m by n, rows by columns) matrix and $H$ an 2x8 matrix such that $Wx$ expands $x$ by a factor of four and $H(Wx)$ reduces $Wx$ by a factor of four again then one can always make an equivalent matrix $Q$ that is 2x2.

 Therefore one would not expect for matrices with 'expanded' hidden layers in a linear model to be beneficial, and this is true for TinyStories modeling when one uses a tokenizer of fixed size.
 To see why this is, consider the computational graph of an $n_{ctx}=3$ linear mixer.
 In the following figure, we assume that the tokens have been pre-converted to one-hot vectors and denote vectors in lower-case italic letters, constants in lower-case letters, and matrices in upper-case letters.

 ![linear mixer computation](/deep-learning/linear_mixer_computation.png)

 The equivalence in the top row to the second row may be seen as all convolutional weight elements are constants, and scaling a given matrices' row before multiplying to another matrices' column (ie forming a dot product) is equivalent to multiplying first and scaling after, and follows from the linearity of matrix multiplication.
 Now note that $HWx$ fulfills the same matrix multiplication we saw before: one should not expect to have any performance increase if $W$ expands the dimensionality of $x$ and $H$ decreases it, as one can always find a $Q$ that is equivalent that does not expand $x$.
-But we see above that increasing the hidden dimension (which is the expanded size of $x$ by $W$) actually vastly increases training efficiency.

 For inference, the linear mixer can be further composed: given trained weight matrices $W$ and $H$, we can multiply these to find $Q$ that will be much smaller if we use a larger dimension than the tokenizer size $d_m > \lvert t\rvert$.
 Recalling that $t_n$ is a one-hot vector and $c_n$ a constant, computation of $c_n t_n$ is simply a scaled one-hot vector and is extremly fast as well, and furthermore adding these scaled one-hots together is fast and requires only $n$ operations, resulting in a vector $a$ of size $\lvert t \rvert$.
 All together, the computation of each next token is simply a single matrix-vector multiplication once the vector $a$ has been formed